Business Economics

 The course places emphasis on:

-techniques of data analysis that include forecasting and scenario analysis and survey analysis
+- techniques of data analysis that include forecasting and survey data analysis

 The MSc programme comprises two parts totalling 90 credits.
 The course is assessed by coursework, including presentations, written reports, in-class assessments, and group work.
 The part-time option will be taught during weekday working hours over two years.